-Students majoring in Criminal Justice for either the Bachelor of Arts or the Bachelor of Science degree will complete a minimum of 39 hours.
-Required courses include Criminal Justice 101, 201, and 202 with grades of C or better.
+Students majoring in Criminal Justice for either the Bachelor of Arts or the Bachelor of Science degree will complete the following required courses: CRIM 101, 128, 143, 201, 202, 232, 244, 250, 318, and 325, with grades of C or better.

 A student with a cumulative grade point average of at least 3.5 in Criminal Justice classes and 3.25 overall at the end of the junior year is eligible to enroll in CRIM 495 and write a proposal for a thesis.
-If the student gets an A in that course he or she may enroll in CRIM 497 and write the thesis.
+If the student gets an A in that course, he or she may enroll in CRIM 497 and write the thesis.
 The student who then earns an A in that course will graduate with Honors in Criminal Justice.

 CRIM 101.
 Introduction to Criminal Justice.
-(3) The evolution of the system of criminal justice in the United States; differing approaches to law enforcement; the process of criminal justice from intake to dismissal through its main agencies: police, courts, corrections, probation, and parole.
+(3) The evolution of the system of criminal justice in the United States; differing approaches to law enforcement; and the process of criminal justice from intake to dismissal through its main agencies: police, courts, corrections, probation, and parole.
 Current problems, experiments, and reforms in criminal justice.
 Planning for a career in criminal justice.

 CRIM 211, 212.
 Forensic Science I and II.
-(3, 3) Principles and techniques of collecting, preserving, and analyzing evidence; using photography, medical pathology, toxicology, serology, ballistics, graphology, polygraph tests, voice prints, and other aids for the analysis of evidence such as physical damage, hair, blood, semen, drugs, weapons, documents, and oral statements; the operation of crime laboratories; and the use of evidence in court.
+(3, 3) Principles and techniques of collecting, preserving, and analyzing evidence; using photography, medical pathology, toxicology, serology, ballistics, graphology, polygraph tests, voice prints, and other aids for the analysis of evidence such as physical damage, hair, blood, semen, drugs, weapons, documents, and oral statements; and the operation of crime laboratories and the use of evidence in court.
 Forensic Science I is not a prerequisite to Forensic Science II.

 CRIM 300.
 Corrections.
 (3) An overview of corrections including rationales for punishment, the history of corrections, alternate means of correction, and contemporary issues in corrections.
 Class will include visits to correctional institutions.
 Prerequisite: Criminal Justice major with 18 hours of courses in the major or permission of the instructor.